aflupton/RockPaperScissors.Solution/README.md

   * _Ex: input: player1 plays: paper && player2 plays: paper ; output: the turn is declared a draw_
   * _Ex: input: player1 plays: scissors && player2 plays: scissors ; output: the turn is declared a draw_

+* _The program should return the result of the turn to the players._

 * _The program should reset after each turn so that the players can play again._